 Missouri Rep. Ben Baker is an Assemblies of God minister who gained national notoriety for his unsuccessful 2019 bill that would have mandated parent oversight boards at public libraries.
 These boards would have had the power to remove material they deemed sexually inappropriate, and librarians who violated their decrees could have been fined or jailed.
 (The bill was subsequently added to the 2020-21 Project Blitz playbook of model bills—and therefore may reappear in state legislatures around the country.)

 Former Democratic state representative and ordained Church of Christ minister, John DeBerry of Tennessee, was removed from the primary ballot in 2020 after the party grew tired of his campaigns being substantially underwritten by GOP donors and of voting too often with the Republicans.
+Part of this might have been that he was a Co-Chairman of the Tennessee Legislative Prayer Caucus (AKA Project Blitz) until at least 2019 when they stopped publishing the names of members and chairs.
 DeBerry went on to become an advisor to Republican Governor Bill Lee.

 NACL’s models include two resolutions and two bills that were agreed upon at the NACL conference in Dallas.